Chart Color Schemes

 Portarlington shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-Portarlington Primary School and St Leonards Primary School serve a combined total of 337 students.
-Portarlington has an ICSEA score of 990, indicating balanced educational opportunities.
-Both schools cater to primary education only, with secondary options available nearby due to limited local school capacity (3.0 places per 100 residents compared to the regional average of 12.4).
+Portarlington Primary School and St Leonards Primary School serve a combined total of 337 students, with typical Australian school conditions (ICSEA: 990) indicating balanced educational opportunities.
+Both schools cater exclusively to primary education, with secondary options available nearby.
+The area has limited local school capacity, with only 3.0 places per 100 residents compared to the regional average of 12.3, resulting in many families travelling for schooling.

 Frequently Asked Questions - Education